Jingyi-Yan/applied_data_science/Project_JingyiYan/README.md

 Project Description:

 This project is aimed to look into the elements or factors that influence the WINE QUALITY by using the multiple classification model like Logistic Regression.
 In this project, I will fit the Logisitic Regression to make predictions.
 Using Confusion Martix, Accuracy rate, Error Rate, ROC/AUC as my performance metric analysis of different models.
-Also, use the hyperparameter tunning like Grid-Search and Random-Search to optimze the model performance.
+Also, use the hyperparameter tunning like Grid-Search to optimze the model performance.
 Use Pipeline in the "model" file to realize automation workflow.

 Performance Metric: